-Add the mushrooms and fry for 3-4 mins again adding a little water or veg stock if they start to stick.
+5. Add the mushrooms and fry for 3-4 mins again adding a little water or veg stock if they start to stick.
 You want to ensure you are frying rather than boiling (frying there is little or no liquid or water in the pan vrs boiling the veg is submerged under water.)
 Add 3 tbsp of tamari/ soy sauce and fry for a further 2 mins.
-Turn off the heat and remove the mushrooms and set aside.
+Turn off the heat and remove the mushroom mixture and set aside.

 Put the frying pan back on high heat, add the sauce and heat up and allow the sauce to reduce & thicken for 2-3 mins.
 Add the cooked pasta and broccoli straight into the sauce.
 If the sauce gets too thick add a little pasta water to reach the desired thickness of sauce.
 Taste and season to your liking.